EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 BioSamples Metadata Model
 =========================

-The BioSamples archive stores and displays metadata about samples to aid in their discovery and re-analysis.
-Each sample receives a `unique sample accession <general-guide/accession-numbers.html>`_, which can be referenced in other archives such as ENA and PRIDE, increasing findability and data quality through cross-referencing.
+The BioSamples repository stores and displays metadata about samples to enable their discovery and re-analysis.
+Each sample receives a `unique sample accession <general-guide/accession-numbers.html>`_, which can be referenced in other archives such as ENA, EGA, and PRIDE, increasing findability and interoperability through cross-referencing.

 Samples for BioSamples only have a few mandatory fields.

 - sample name
 - release date (publication date for the sample)
-- organism
+- organism (must be in NCBI Taxonomy)

 Partners should submit rich metadata where possible as this will enable discovery and reuse of registered samples.
-Submitters may add add as many custom metadata attributes as desired, which will be indexed and searchable in BioSamples.
+Submitters may add as many custom metadata attributes as desired, which will be indexed and searchable in BioSamples.

 Sample Checklists
 -----------------
-To increase standardisation and ensure that each sample is registered with at least a minimum amount of metadata, ENA provides GSC-based `Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
+To increase standardisation and ensure that each sample is registered with at least a minimum amount of metadata, ENA provides Genomics Standards Consortium (GSC) `Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
-These provide a set of attributes which are mandatory and recommended for ENA.
-If you cannot provide a value for a recommended field, provide whatever minimal metadata is available, as you can `update your samples <../update/update-samples.html>`_ with the appropriate metadata later.
+These each provide a minimum set of mandatory attributes which are required for a particular environment for an ENA submission.
+There are also recommended and optional attributes available.
+It is possible to `update your samples <../update/update-samples.html>`_ with the appropriate metadata later.
 If you cannot provide a value for a mandatory field, please see :ref:`Reporting Missing Values` for the appropriate values.

 .. note:: Registering a BioSample with an ENA checklist is a requirement for submitting data related to this sample to ENA.

 These checklists are developed in collaboration with different research communities to ensure that they are relevant and realistic for their context.
-Note that each checklist provides a set of mandatory values which must always be provided, as well as recommended values which should be provided wherever possible, and optional values which are suggested values not relevant to every case.
 When registering a sample, it is important to choose the most relevant sample checklist available and provide the most metadata possible.

-Checklists are maintained in collaboration with the ENA team using the Checklist Editor and JSON Schema Store.
-Submissions are automatically validated against their chosen checklist via BioValidator at the time of submission or curation.
+Checklists are maintained in collaboration with the ENA team and are available in the JSON Schema Store.
+Submissions are automatically validated against their selected checklist via `bioValidator <https://github.com/elixir-europe/biovalidator>`_ at the time of submission or curation.
 This ensures that key fields are present and consistent.

 .. _Sample Relationships: